Rusnano: RUSNANO Management Company

-RUSNANO Management Company started in 2013 with combined value of assets under management at ~$3 billion and 107 tech portfolio companies, operating in Russia, US, Western Europe, and Israel.
-Currently RUSNANO Management Company AUM exceed $4 billion, as of December 31, 2018.
+RUSNANO Management Company with combined value of assets under management at around $3 billion.
+Between 2007 and 2015 it invested into 107 tech portfolio companies, operating in Russia, US, Western Europe, and Israel.
+RUSNANO Management Company AUM exceedув $4 billion, as of December 31, 2018.

-Private Equity and Venture Capital Funds

-The company manages 8 Growth Capital and Venture Capital Funds and raised over $1,5 billion from Russian and international private and governmental investors with leverage ratio 1:3 from RUSNANO JSC to third-party investors, respectively.
+The company manages eight Growth Capital and Venture Capital Funds and raised over $1,5 billion from both private and governmental investors from Russian and abroad with leverage ratio 1:3 from RUSNANO JSC to third-party investors, respectively.
 These funds are highly diversified by stage, sector, and geography diversifying risks and potentially creating additional value for investors.